Why Has My Sourdough Starter Died?

 Things can get super busy while you’re at home.
 From dealing with the kids, playing with your pet, getting a delivery, or jumping on a call.
 Distractions, even a small one can result in leaving your starter out at room temperature for too long which then leads to a dying starter.

 Just as temperature of the kitchen or the water you’re using in the mixture can affect the strength and performance of your starter, time and temperature are both critical along the entire process when it comes to a healthy bread starter.

 When creating your starter, mix it until it’s smooth and transfer to a mason jar with a tight lid or another glass jar with a strong lid.
-Let your mixture rest at room temperature (70°F) for two to four hours until it starts to show signs of life or bubbles.
+Let your mixture rest at room temperature (21 degrees Celsius) for two to four hours until it starts to show signs of life or bubbles.
 At this point, you can refrigerate.

 There are basically three rules when it comes to temperature.